grahampugh/grahampugh.github.io/_posts/2021-03-02-autopkg-native-yaml-recipes.md

       pkg_path: "%RECIPE_CACHE_DIR%/%NAME%-%version%.pkg"
 ```

 So much easier to read, even without colour coding.
 Easier to type.
 Easier to auto-generate.
+Easier to parse.

 ## Can I start writing all my recipes in YAML format?